Mesmerising Beauty of County Sligo

 The Impressive Cairn of Knocknarea

-A must-visit in County Sligo is a trip to one of the greatest megalithic monuments that is left in Ireland.
-The site of Knocknarea Cairn is a large Neolithic monument.
+A must-visit in County Sligo is a trip to one of Ireland’s most significant megalithic monuments.
+The site of Knocknarea Cairn is a sizeable Neolithic monument.
 It is believed to have been built before 3,200 BC.
-Also called Maeve’s Cairn as in Irish legends it is thought to be the resting place of Queen Maeve of Connaught.
-Although the Cairn has never been explored even though there is huge possibility that a tomb lies buried below.
+Also called Maeve’s Cairn, as in Irish legends, it is thought to be the resting place of Queen Maeve of Connaught.
+However, the Cairn has never been explored, even though there is a huge possibility that a tomb lies buried below.

-Knocknarea Mountain where the Cairn is located is one of the impressive landmarks in County Sligo that dominates the skyline.
-It was formed over 300 million years from Limestone, at the top of the summit you’ll find the Cairn of Knocknarea.
-Once at the top of the mountain you’ll be greeted by amazing panoramic views of Sligo.
+Knocknarea Mountain, where the Cairn is located, is an impressive landmark in County Sligo that dominates the skyline.
+It was formed over 300 million years from Limestone; at the top of the summit, you’ll find the Cairn of Knocknarea.
+Once at the top of the mountain, you’ll be greeted by fantastic panoramic views of Sligo.
 It is one of those beautiful places where land meets the sky.

 Sligo: The Home of a Famous Writer

-No Trip to County Sligo would be complete without learning more about one of their greatest exports William Butler Yeats.
-For those that don’t know who he is, Yeats is one of the best poets to come from Ireland.
-He was a significant figure of 20th-century literature and has even won a Nobel Prize for his work.
+No Trip to County Sligo would be complete without learning more about one of their greatest exports, William Butler Yeats.
+For those who don’t know who he is, Yeats is one of the best poets from Ireland.
+He was a significant figure in 20th-century literature and has even won a Nobel Prize for his work.

-Yeats spent much of his childhood growing up in Sligo and a lot of his early poetry was inspired by his time there.
+Yeats spent much of his childhood growing up in Sligo, and his early poetry was inspired by his time there.
 Especially the awe-inspiring landscape that surrounded him.
 He has even referred to County Sligo as “The Land of Heart’s Desire”.

 Yeats Country

-Touring Sligo is one of the best ways to discover the place that inspired him and maybe even inspire you in some way.
+Touring Sligo is one of the best ways to discover the place that inspired him and maybe even you.

-Sligo has also dedicated some attractions to the poet such as the Yeats Society in the Yeats Memorial Building.
-The society was first founded in 1958 to honour the memory of W.B Yeats.
-Here you’ll find his incredible work of poetry and other writings being showcased.
+Sligo has also dedicated some attractions to the poet, such as the Yeats Society in the Yeats Memorial Building.
+The society was founded in 1958 to honour the memory of W.B.
+Yeats.
+Here, you’ll find his incredible work of poetry and other writings being showcased.
 It also includes the Yeats Photographic Exhibition and the Yeats Gallery.

-It is a place where you can explore his work and meet other people interested in poetry.
-You will also find the Yeats International Summer School here that attracts people from all over the world.
+It is a place to explore his work and meet other people interested in poetry.
+You will also find the Yeats International Summer School here, which attracts people worldwide.

-The centre is not just about William Yeats it also explores his other talented family member.
-One being his Brother Jack Yeats.
-Jack was a successful artist and the society offers you a glimpse into his best work.
+The centre is not just about William Yeats.
+It also explores his other talented family members.
+One is his Brother, Jack Yeats.
+Jack was a successful artist, and society offers a glimpse into his best work.

-One of W.B Yeats best pieces of work ‘The Lake Isle of Innisfree’ was inspired by the lakes and mountains and the general captivating scenery of Sligo.
-It is about Innisfree a tiny island in Lough Gill that is now a place of pilgrimage.
+One of W.B.
+Yeats’s best pieces of work, ‘The Lake Isle of Innisfree’, was inspired by the lakes and mountains and the general captivating scenery of Sligo.
+It is about Innisfree, a tiny island in Lough Gill that is now a place of pilgrimage.

 Check Out the Poem Below: